 If you are using Excel for creating your financial statements then you might be looking for something that is easier to read.
 As well as share with other people in your organization.
 With this interim financial statement template, you can do just that.
 There are spaces for your assets, liabilities, revenues, and expenses so you can see a complete picture of where the company stands at a specific moment in time.

 Instead of winding up with an Excel document filled with the text you can use this template to create something that is a lot more colorful and easy to read.
 Interim financial statements provide an update between the ending and the beginning of a period.
-In this article, we’re going to give you a template and example of an interim financial statement.
+In this article, we’re going to give you an example of an interim financial statement.
 Along with advice and information on how to use them.
 We will also tell you what they look like, how to create your own template, and how to use them effectively.

 What is an interim financial statement?

-The interim financial statement template is a document that provides information about the state of a company’s finances for a period other than the full year.
+The interim financial statement is a document that provides information about the state of a company’s finances for a period other than the full year.
 The period may be a quarter, half-year, or some other time frame.
 Because it is an interim statement, it may not contain all of the information included in a full-year financial report.

 You can design the interim financial statement to provide information about how a company is performing against budget and expectations.
 It provides an overview of the company’s performance over the period covered by the report.
 It also includes details on sales, expenses, and income.